-Even though the summer season makes exorbitant energy use a necessity, your financial position and desire to conserve energy may put both your heart and your wallet at odds.
+Even though the summer season makes exorbitant energy use a necessity, your financial position and "morals" may not allow you to take a spendthrift approach.

 Now is the time to adopt a new energy-saving game plan and avoid the skyrocketing energy bills.
-Your house can be one of the coolest in your area this season at a lower cost.
+Your house can be one of the coolest in your area this season at the least possible cost.
 But what do you need to make this a reality?
-You only need to do what other people will not be doing this summer, implement these energy-saving tips.
+You only need to do what other people will not be doing this summer, get the cleverest energy-saving tips.

 Here's how to save energy in the summer to minimize your costs.

 It feels great every time you get your thermostat to the right level only minutes after attending a draining workout, experiencing a sweltering day, or generally spending a few hours outside in the summer.
-However, this might lead to a high electricity bill.
+However, this joy sees its death when you set your eyes on your outrageous electricity bill.